dslab-epfl/svshi/svshi/documentation/documentation.md

 - **KNX Datatypes (or DPT)**

-  This stage does the same kind of verification as the IO Types one to check that the KNX datatype of the value that the device would read/write on the bus are compatible.
+  This stage does the same kind of verification as the IO Types one to check that the KNX datatypes of the values that the device would read/write on the bus are compatible.

   For each binding between a physical device's and a prototypical device's communication object, we check that the KNX datatype is the same.
 The KNX datatype of the physical device's communication object is parsed from the ETS project and the one for the prototypical's one is encoded in the corresponding `SupportedDeviceBinding` class.

-  As for the IO Types, if the KNX Datatype is not known for a physical communication object, the `verifier` gives a warning to the developer.
-Otherwise, KNX Datatypes must be **equal**.
+  As for the IO Types, if the KNX datatype is not known for a physical communication object, the `verifier` gives a warning to the developer.
+Otherwise, KNX datatypes must be **equal**.
 Here we compare the main type only, i.e., the number of bytes and type of data, not the interpretation.
 That means that two floats are compatible, even if one should represent a temperature and the other a CO2 level.
-This difference is only done for the ETS user to read data with the corresponding units.
+This difference only exists for the ETS user to read data with the corresponding units.

 - **Mutual KNX Datatypes**

-  This stage performs the KNX Datatype check just as the previous one but between prototypical device communication objects that are linked to the same physical device's communication object.
+  This stage performs the KNX datatype check just as the previous one but between prototypical devices' communication objects that are linked to the same physical device's communication object.

 ##### 4.3.3.5 Runtime verification

 The runtime verification takes place in the `runtime` module.
 It leverages the `conditions.py` file, generated by the `verification` module and copied over to `runtime` by the `core` module.
-This file contains a function, `check_conditions()`, that given a `PhysicalState` and multiple `AppState` (one per installed app) returns a boolean representing whether the apps' conditions are preserved.
+This file contains a function, `check_conditions()`, that, given a `PhysicalState` and multiple `AppState` (one per installed app) instances, returns a boolean representing whether the apps' conditions are preserved.
 It does so by constructing a conjunctive boolean expression with all the apps' `invariant()` functions.

-Before calling an app `iteration()` function, SVSHI checks whether the physical state (along with its app state) is valid, namely whether it satisfies the invariants or not.
+Before calling an app `iteration()` function, SVSHI checks whether the current physical state (along with its app state) is valid, namely whether it satisfies the invariants or not.
 If it is valid, the app is executed and if the produced state is invalid, then the app is stopped (it will not run anymore) and the state is not updated.
 If instead the state before running the app is not valid, the app is executed and the check is performed later.
-The idea here is that some states are invalid because an event just occured in the physical world (e.g., a button was pressed or a presence was detected) and a particular app has as functionality to make it valid again (e.g., set a light to on or open a window).
-Thus, other apps that are running in parallel with this one will receive an invalid state and produce an invalid one because they will not make the changes that this particular app has to make to have a valid state again.
+The idea here is that some states are invalid because an event just occured in the physical world (e.g., a button was pressed or a presence was detected) and a particular app implements the functionality to make it valid again (e.g., set a light to "on" or open a window).
+Thus, other apps that are running in the same iteration as this one will receive an invalid state and produce an invalid one because they will not make the changes that this particular app has to make to have a valid state again.
 This is why we can only kill apps that transform a valid state into an invalid one, and, if a state remains invalid, we have to stop all apps as we cannot know which one did not behave correctly.

-Once all apps have been called, the produced states is merged and SVSHI verifies that it satisfies the invariants.
+Once all apps have been called, the produced states are merged and SVSHI verifies that they satisfy the invariants.
 If it is not the case, SVSHI restores the physical state to the _last valid physical state_ and stops all the apps.
 The _last valid physical state_ is a copy of the physical state that SVSHI maintains internally: everytime the merge operation after executing the apps produces a valid physical state, it stores it as the _last valid physical state_.
 When the physical state is valid, the physical updates are propagated to KNX and the app state is updated (see [Section 4.3.5](#435-execution)).

 #### 4.3.4 KNX Programming